What is Personal Ethical Relativism?

 Ethics is that part of philosophy which deals with the good and bad, or right and wrong in human conduct.
 It asks questions like: What is morality?
 Is morality objective or subjective?
 What is the relationship between self-interest and morality?
 Why should I be moral?
 Continue reading Summary of Cultural Relativism

 What is Relativism?

 Is LA close to New York City?
 Well, it’s relative.
 LA is closer to NYC than it is to Mars, but it’s not closer to NYC than it is to San Diego.
-Is rock-n-roll good music?
+Is hip hop good music?
 Well, it depends.
 Continue reading Is Truth Relative?

 Thrasymachus, a character in Plato’s Republic, denies that justice (morality) is real.
-He claims that ethical rules are made up by people, primarily the elite ruling class, and others who follow the rules “are just being dumb.”
+He claims that ethical rules are made up by people—primarily the elite ruling class—and others who follow the rules are just dumb.
 Continue reading Is Ethics Objective?
 Discussed in Two Pages

 (continued from yesterday’s post.)